Lampard set to be named Everton manager

 Everton's managerial position has been open since the club dismissed Rafa Benitez on January 16, ending his stint after just six-and-a-half months.

-Club legend Duncan Ferguson took over on an interim basis for the second time, losing to Villa 1-0 in his only game in charge.
+Club legend Duncan Ferguson took over on an interim basis for the second time, losing to 1-0 to Aston Villa in his only game in charge.

 Former Everton star Wayne Rooney had been heavily linked to the role, but the Derby County boss admitted that he turned down the club's approach to focus on his current job.